Prajjwal2404/NeuralEngine/README.md

 - **Custom Layers**: Create new layers by inheriting from the `Layer` base class and implementing the `forward(self, x)` method.
 You can add parameters, initialization logic, and custom computations as needed.
 All built-in layers follow this pattern, making it simple to add your own.
 - **Custom Losses**: Define new loss functions by inheriting from the `Loss` base class and implementing the `compute(self, z, y)` method.
 This allows you to integrate any custom loss logic with autograd support.
 - **Custom Optimizers**: Implement new optimization algorithms by inheriting from the `Optimizer` base class and providing your own `step(self)` method.
 You can manage optimizer state and parameter updates as required.
 - **Custom Metrics**: Add new metrics by inheriting from the `Metric` base class and implementing the `compute(self, z, y)` method.
-This allows you to track any performance measure during training and evaluation with metric accumulation.
+This allows you to track any performance measure with metric accumulation.
 - **Custom DataLoaders**: Extend the `DataLoader` class to create specialized data loading strategies.
 Override the `__getitem__` method to define how batches are constructed.
-- All core components are modular and can be replaced or extended for research, experimentation, or production use.
+- All core components are modular and can be replaced or extended for research or production use.

 ## Contribution Guide